thomasleese/acorn/docs/concurrency.md

 # Concurrency

-Concurrency is supported out of the box in Jet.
+Concurrency is supported out of the box in Acorn.